 While I was at said rehab center, my mind was on the afterlife and what would happen when I die.
 Nothing seemed to be working so I gave up the “self” I had grown so accustomed to following and decided to ask God for answers.
 The next day after the morning meeting I was approached by a lady in the group who I had barely talked to, and really, didn’t even know yet.
 She handed me a book and told me she didn’t know why, but that she knew I needed to read it.
 That book spoke to me as if it were God speaking.

 From that day forward I started to read the Holy Bible and couldn’t get enough of it.
 The Bible spoke multitudes to me and has become my guide to life.
+Reading those words and hearing what they had to say to me, I realized God had been by my side the entire time.
 By learning through the Word of God the things I needed to do to become the person I so desperately strived to be, my life began to take new direction as I accepted Jesus as my Savior, believed that through His Life, death and Resurrection all are saved and that by asking with faith and the right intentions that God would answer my prayers.

 I now know that God will always uphold his promises, give everything I need even if it’s not what I want, and He will always be there for me whenever I find it hard to understand the turmoil and tribulations of this life.
 Don’t get me wrong, life can still be difficult and throw some things my way that are hard to understand the reasons for, but with God and Jesus (the Word of God) as my rock to always lean on in times of need, I will never again feel helpless or want for anything.
 God provides Life, Love, Freedom, and Peace that can overcome any obstacle or hardship we face.